 Based upon this review, the Board concluded your potentially mitigating factors were insufficient to warrant relief.
-Specifically, the Board determined that your misconduct, as evidenced by your subsequent separation at your request to avoid trial by court-martial, outweighed these mitigating factors.
+Specifically, the Board determined that your misconduct, as evidenced by your NJP and subsequent separation at your request to avoid trial by court-martial for seven specifications of UA totaling 201 days, outweighed these mitigating factors.
 Accordingly, given the totality of the circumstances, the Board determined that your request does not merit relief.